Breast milk is the main source of nutrition for infants, hence the reason why it is often referred to as “liquid gold.”

 3. Nipple Soreness/ Abraded Nipples

 The initial days of breastfeeding can be rough and nipple soreness is very common.
-Sometimes due to the friction involved, your nipples may end being abraded and if not taken care of they can even start bleeding or get infected.
+Sometimes due to the friction involved, your nipples may end up being abraded and if not taken care of they can even start bleeding or get infected.

 A preventative measure to nipple soreness is applying a nipple cream before and/or after every breastfeeding session.
 This Organic nipple butter from Earth Mama Organics is excellent.